awsdocs/amazon-sagemaker-developer-guide/doc_source/studio.md

 # Amazon SageMaker Studio<a name="studio"></a>

-Amazon SageMaker Studio is a web\-based, integrated development environment \(IDE\) for machine learning that lets you build, train, debug, deploy, and monitor your machine learning models\.
+SageMaker Studio is a web\-based, integrated development environment \(IDE\) for machine learning that lets you build, train, debug, deploy, and monitor your machine learning models\.
 Studio provides all the tools you need to take your models from experimentation to production while boosting your productivity\.
 In a single unified visual interface, customers can perform the following tasks:
 + Write and execute code in Jupyter notebooks
 + Build and train machine learning models
 + Deploy the models and monitor the performance of their predictions
 + Track and debug the machine learning experiments

-For information on the onboarding steps to sign in to Amazon SageMaker Studio, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.
+For information on the onboarding steps to sign in to SageMaker Studio, see [Onboard to Amazon SageMaker Studio](gs-studio-onboard.md)\.

 The following sections provide an overview of the user interface and a description of Studio's main features\.